Ceiling Fan Running Slowly? Speed It Up In 6 Steps

 #2 Balance the Blades

-Solution: Look for any kind of imbalance.
+Solution: Look for any imbalance.

 #3 Replace the Capacitor